irfan-fadhlurrahman/team-collaboration/week-2/week-2-materials.md

     git pull origin main

     # notes: if you commit to 'personal_branch` branch, no need to pull
+    # but if there is changes in your online repository i.e. delete or add a file
+    # in your own branches through browser, you need to 'pull' first before 'push'
     git push origin <branch_name>

     # somewhere you need to enter your github username and personal token access